jeffzh4ng/tinyc/README.md

 software 2.0 compilers.
 Gotta follow those exponentials people.

 ### Roadmap
 A project's roadmap to 1.0 is great legend.
-Those who apply the Lindy Effect, or, conversely, Sturgeon's Law, onto themselves say there's no sign of that road, let alone civilization.
+Those who apply the Lindy Effect (or conversely, Sturgeon's Law) onto themselves say there's no sign of that road, let alone civilization.
 Those who remain hopeful say it has always existed — you just need to search hard enough.
 With that said, `din` will be 1.0 when it can compile Linux but until then, it will be zero versioned with [zer0ver](https://0ver.org/).